daibi/NFT-Breedable-Demo/README.md

 ![bagua combination2](https://github.com/daibi/NFT-Breedable-Demo/blob/main/pics/bagua_combination2.png?raw=true)

 💡 We have a bonus feature here.
-Those signs also represents a basic element in China's ancient mindset, called Wuxing, which includes "Metal", "Wood", "Water", "Fire", "Earth".
+Those signs also represents a basic element in Chinese ancient mindset, called Wuxing, which includes "Metal", "Wood", "Water", "Fire", "Earth".
 They have a cycle for reinforcement and counteraction, a potential metadata for Gamefi applications.

 ### 3.2 Gene 0 NFT Minting Prerequisites